sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>firefox-pkcs11-loader</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Helper script for Firefox that sets up the browser for authentication with Estonian ID-card
+Short desc    : Helper script for Firefox that sets up the browser for authentication with Estonian ID-card
 URL          : https://github.com/open-eid/firefox-pkcs11-loader
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This package provides a helper script for Firefox that sets up the browser for
+Descript     : This package provides a helper script for Firefox that sets up the browser for
              : authentication with Estonian ID-card.
 ```